Poached salmon makes for a luxurious dip high in heart-healthy omega-3 fatty acids; endive petals are edible spoons.

 Remove from heat.
 Let salmon cool completely in poaching liquid.
 Transfer salmon to a plate. skin.
 Using a fork, flake salmon into large pieces.

-Stir together cheese, smoked salmon, scallion, lemon zest and juice, mustard, and salt in a bowl; season with pepper. in flaked salmon.
+Stir together cheese, smoked salmon, scallion, lemon zest and juice, mustard, and salt in a bowl; season with pepper.
+Stir in flaked salmon.
 Serve dip with endive leaves.
-Dip can be refrigerated in an airtight container up to 1 day.